Starting from “Zero”

 One way to start acting: Pay to play in a classroom.

-Classes and workshops can be a good way to get your feet wet in a supportive environment and see if acting in some form might be a thing for you.
+Classes and workshops can be a good way to get your feet wet in a supportive environment and see if acting in some form might be a thing for you (these are mostly online at this point).
 Just know there is no class or guru that can make everyone into a good actor, let alone voice actor.
 No guru or program offers the golden key- you must find your own version of that over time!

 But let’s not worry about that for now.
 Forget about finding an agent or creating a demo- that’s for later!
 Let’s first approach acting as something you are trying for fun.

 Another way to start acting: Get in front of an audience.

 Also, you learn from working with people who are more experienced, more skilled, more confident than you.
 You must seek these people out, even if you feel a bit self conscious about how far you feel you have to go.

 You don’t get better at tennis by playing with others less skilled than you!
 Same goes for acting.